← Back to Notes

 Judgement survives the descent.
 Clamence rebuilds it under another name.

-The profession he finds is judge-penitent: he confesses first so that he can judge after.
-The title keeps the language of confession after grace has been removed.
+The profession he finds is judge-penitent.
+He confesses first so that he can judge after.
+The title holds the language of confession after grace has been removed.
 Clamence begins with himself and turns apparent abasement into procedure.
 He displays vanity and cowardice as ordinary human equipment.
-The fault is broad enough for "I" to give way to "we", and the listener who says nothing has already been made to share it.
+The fault is broad enough for "I" to give way to "we", and the listener who says nothing has been made to share it.

 Private guilt turns communal.
-The confession that should lower him gives him rank.
+The confession that should lower him raises his rank.
 Speaking first lets him set the trial's terms.
 Self-accusation lets him prosecute everyone else.

 Clamence fears unappealable judgement.
 What he wants instead is fellowship in guilt.

-The Just Judges, the panel stolen from the Ghent Altarpiece, gives that desire an object.
+The Just Judges, the panel stolen from the Ghent Altarpiece, lends that desire an object.
 It sits hidden in Clamence's cupboard as the public honours a copy.
-His profession repeats the same design: justice on display, the real verdict kept private.
-Clamence cannot bear a world that passes no judgement, so he reserves the right to render one for himself.
+His profession repeats the same design, with justice on display and the real verdict held private.
+Clamence has no tolerance for a world that passes no judgement, so he reserves the right to render one himself.
 He wants the court to exist, provided he carries the key.

-Read beside The Stranger, the change in Camus's treatment of judgement is plain.
+Set beside The Stranger, the change in Camus's treatment of judgement is plain.
 Meursault faces a court that treats his failure to perform grief as moral evidence.
 Society judges him from outside and turns his opacity into guilt.
-Clamence does not wait for that court.
-He builds one inside his own speech.
+Clamence declines to wait for that court.
+He builds one within his own speech.
 Meursault is judged by others.
-Clamence survives by making himself judge first.
+Clamence survives by judging first.

 Camus rejected the existentialist label.
 Clamence wants innocence in a world that grants no final court.
-He cannot live with uncertainty.
+He has no way to live with uncertainty.
 Technique takes the place of absolution.

-Near the end, the young woman's cry returns from the Seine as fantasy.
+Near the end, the young woman's cry comes up out of the Seine as fantasy.
 A second chance would give Clamence the rescue he failed to perform.
-Yet the wish arrives too late, already shaped for an audience.
-The scene is replayed with Clamence redeemed inside it.
+The wish comes too late, shaped for an audience before it is finished.
+The scene is replayed with Clamence redeemed at the centre of it.

 The Fall is short enough to finish in one sitting, which says nothing about its pace.
 The prose asks for an afternoon.
-What it does to the reader takes longer to register, and most of it lands after the book is closed.
+Most of what it does lands after the book is closed.

-The mechanism still works outside the book: confess first and you set the terms on which you are judged.
-Public apology is now a genre with its own conventions: admit early, frame the offence in your own words, perform contrition before anyone else can reach a verdict.
+The mechanism still works outside the book.
+Confess first and you set the terms on which you are judged.
+Public apology is now a genre with its own conventions.
+Admit early.
+Frame the offence in your own words before anyone else reaches a verdict.

-Clamence understands the manoeuvre at its centre: the speaker reaches the dock first and makes the fault common enough to weaken the charge.
+Clamence understands the manoeuvre at its centre.
+The speaker reaches the dock first and makes the fault common enough to weaken the charge.
 Confession operates as leverage rather than disclosure.
 The platforms are new.
-The manoeuvre is not.
+Clamence got there in 1956.